 - Nimble Brew, It is crucial that if you play a Windwalker monk you have an "out" which is a way to get out of CC to be able to use Touch of Karma or Diffuse Magic.
 Rotating cooldowns between your trinket and Nimble brew should allow you to always have a way to karma.

 - Provoke, This is one of my favorite abilities.
 Most people see the taunt and think, "Oh it's just PvE."
 They couldn't be more wrong.
 Whenever I see a grounding totem down, I taunt.
 It is off the GCD, has no cost, and destroys it.
 It also keeps rogues in combat going for stealths or healers going for drinks.
 It also gets spell reflects and my favorite use for it is to taunt pets.
 Those pesky hunter pets see me taunt them and chase after me behind a pillar where I then fists of fury it to death.
 It can also be used to break yourself out of CC, similar to how a priest "deaths" traps, wyvern, or polymorphs, you can provoke a pet to break these CC's as well, but it can be difficult.
 I bolded this because it is the most underused ability by monks.

 - Storm, Earth, and Fire, this is another great ability.
 It has few purposes outside of PvE but it is in fact useful.
 The primary use to to stop drinks and re-stealths from healers and rogues.
 By the time a rogue or healer gets it off them it's been a good long while and the re-stealth probably never got off because we stopped them ourselves.
 Another use it for RBG's just throw them on random targets and start using Spinning Crane Kick or Rushing Jade Wind for decent AoE damage and fantastic flag spinning.
-Something to note is that if you get your Rising Sun Kick debuff on another target from you clone that extra 15% damage only applies to that clone and doesn't help your damage.
+Something to note is that if you get your Rising Sun Kick debuff on another target from your clone that extra 15% damage only applies to that clone and doesn't help your own damage.